My holiday shopping tips can make choosing gifts easier, less time consuming and may even help you save money!

 Afternoon tea, a spa treatment, restaurant gift certificates and travel or activity experiences can make holiday shopping easy and they are all welcome gifts.
 You can also buy courses and lessons to help your friends and family fulfil their dreams.
 With so many things happening online these days, location is no object.
 You can give singing lessons, cooking lessons and more!

-If you are not a hundred percent sure what the person would like, you can often give gift cards that allow them some choice.
-You may think your friend wants to try sky diving, but if she doesn’t, it’s nice if there is an alternative experience she can choose.
+If you are not a hundred percent sure what the person would like, you can often give gift cards that allow them to choose for themselves.

 Give flowers and plants

 A pretty flower arrangement or planted basket makes a wonderful gift any time of the year, but especially at Christmas.
 Get in touch with your local florist for great ideas.
-If you live in Berkshire, I highly recommend the wonderful Green Parlour in Pangbourne.
+If you live near Reading in Berkshire, I highly recommend the wonderful Green Parlour.
 For friends and family further afield, I have had good experiences with Bloom and Wild.

 Give to a charity on the gift recipient’s behalf